[A Story of a Very Troubled Woman] By Shlomoh

 Febrary 19, 2010

-Oh terrific, Sofie, and what about the fact that he is a married man and how about the fact that you were told that you need a divorce from Stan the Man?
-Sofie has no response to that.
+Oh terrific, Sonya, and what about the fact that he is a married man and how about the fact that you were told that you need a divorce from Stan the Man?
+Sonya has no response to that.
 As usual, whenever something disturbs her, she just zones out and stares into space.

 And so the evening ends and he determines that he will not contact her again.
 He will wait for her to contact him if she has anythnig else to say.
 He does not expect to hear from her very soon.